joewlos/activitypubdantic/README.md

 print(short_output_json)  # See JSON below
 ```

-A verbosity flag shortens the output, retaining consistency but eliminating potentially unneeded data for your implementation.
+A verbosity flag shortens the output, retaining consistency but eliminating potentially unneeded data for simpler implementations.

 ```json
 {